Josh Windass: Sheffield Wednesday

 Windass joined Sheffield Wednesday on loan for the remainder of the 2019–20 season on 31 January 2020.
-Due to COVID-19 his loan spell was extended until the end of July.
+Due to disruption to the season caused by the COVID-19 pandemic, his loan spell was extended until the end of July.

 On 2 September 2020, he made his move to Sheffield Wednesday a permanent signing for an undisclosed fee.
 His first appearance on his return to the club was on 5 September 2020, in the EFL Cup away to Walsall, where he came on as a second-half substitute.
 He would score his first goal as a permanent Wednesday player, on the opening day of the season in an away win against Cardiff City.
 He would win the clubs player of the month competition during his first month back at the club, after scoring 2 goals in 5 appearances.
 Following relegation to League One, Windass was heavily linked with moves back to the Championship, with the club rejecting offers in the region of £1 million for him.

 During pre-season for the 2021–22 season, Windass suffered a hamstring injury during a friendly against West Bromwich Albion which would rule him out for two months and the start of the League One season.
 Despite being injured, he signed a new two-year deal at the club on 10 August 2021, which would see him remain at the club until the summer of 2023.
 Following his injury, he returned to the squad on 20 November as an unused substitute against Accrington Stanley and made his playing come back a few days later, coming off the bench to score an injury time winner against Milton Keynes Dons.
-Following the end of the 2021–22 season, there was again interest in him, with his ex Rangers manager Pedro Caixinha linking him with a surprise move to Atlético Talleres reported.
+Following the end of the 2021–22 season, there was again interest in him, with his former Rangers manager Pedro Caixinha linking him with a surprise move to Atlético Talleres reported.